Genus zero Gopakumar-Vafa invariants of the Banana manifold: Computing the Behrend function weighted Euler Characteristic

 Let ${\CCC}$ be the support of a point $[\OO_{\CCC}]\in \MU$.
 To apply Proposition~\ref{prop:extdowntoup}, we need to calculate the parity of the dimension of $\Ext^1(\OO_{\CCC},\OO_{\CCC})$.
 We will do this by reducing our computation to the result in \cite[Theorem 2]{mnop1}.
 We work in an ambient toric Calabi-Yau threefold, which we describe below.

 For a fixed degree $\beta = (d_1,d_2,1)$, the support ${\CCC}$ of any stable sheaf in $\MU$ is contained in a finite type region of $\UFhat$.
 Following the discussion in Subsection~\ref{geometry}, such a region is formally locally isomorphic to some ambient smooth finite type toric Calabi-Yau threefold $W\subset \mathfrak{W}$, whose fan consists of the cones over the finitely many tiles of Figure~\ref{fig:triangle_tile} that contain $\Supp(\CCC)$.
-We may thus compute the infinitesimal deformations of sheaves in $\MU$ by considering them as sheaves on $W$. \begin{definition} Let $W$ be a smooth finite type toric Calabi-Yau threefold formally locally isomorphic to a formal neighborhood of $\Supp(\CCC)$ for $\CCC\in\MU$. \end{definition} Furthermore, \cite{mnop1} consider ideal sheaves, whereas we are interested in structure sheaves.
-So we will also need the following Lemma~\ref{lemma:icic}, but we defer its proof until after Proposition~\ref{prop:behrend}. \begin{lemma} $\Ext^1_{W}(\OO_{\CCC},\OO_{\CCC}) \cong \Ext^1_{W}(\II_{\CCC},\II_{\CCC})$, where $\II_{\CCC}$ is the ideal sheaf of ${\CCC}$ in $W$. \end{lemma} \begin{proof} See following the proof of Proposition~\ref{prop:behrend}. \end{proof} \begin{proposition} The dimension of $\Ext^1(\OO_{\CCC},\OO_{\CCC})$ is $(-1)^{d_1+d_2} \mod 2.$ \end{proposition} \begin{proof} We apply the formula of \cite[Theorem 2]{mnop1} to compute the dimension of the tangent space.
+We may thus compute the infinitesimal deformations of sheaves in $\MU$ by considering them as sheaves on $W$. \begin{definition} Let $W$ be a smooth finite type toric Calabi-Yau threefold formally locally isomorphic to a formal neighborhood of $\Supp(\CCC)$ for $\CCC\in\MU$. \end{definition} For the remainder of this section, we will work on the space $W$ for the computations of $\Ext$ and $\Hom$ groups.
+With this understanding, we will often suppress the subscript $W$ and write $\Ext\coloneqq\Ext_{W}$ and $\Hom\coloneqq\Hom_{W}$.

+Furthermore, in \cite{mnop1} Maulik et al consider ideal sheaves, whereas we are interested in structure sheaves.
+So we will also need the following Lemma~\ref{lemma:icic}, but we defer its proof until after Proposition~\ref{prop:behrend}. \begin{lemma} $\Ext^1_{W}(\OO_{\CCC},\OO_{\CCC}) \cong \Ext^1_{W}(\II_{\CCC},\II_{\CCC})$, where $\II_{\CCC}$ is the ideal sheaf of ${\CCC}$ in $W$. \end{lemma} \begin{proof} See following the proof of Proposition~\ref{prop:behrend}. \end{proof} \begin{proposition} The dimension of $\Ext^1(\OO_{\CCC},\OO_{\CCC})$ is $d_1+d_2 \mod 2.$ \end{proposition} \begin{proof} We apply the formula of \cite[Theorem 2]{mnop1} to compute the dimension of the tangent space.
 This result was proved with $T^3\coloneqq (\CC^*)^3$-equivariant cohomology.
 By equivariant Serre duality and restriction to the Calabi-Yau torus $T \cong (\CC^*)^2 \subset T^3$ we get the equality:

 where

 The sum is taken over irreducible components $C_i$ in the support, each of which has normal bundle $\OO(-m_i)\oplus \OO(-2+m_i)$ and length $d_{C_i}$.
 In our situation, we have that $\chi({\CCC})=1$, all $m_{C_i}=1$, and the total degree is ${d_1+d_2+1}$. \end{proof}